essentuki/mqrd/README.md

 The second attempt will consist in replicating it with Classes (OOP).

 INSTALLATION:

 To properly run the program your system requires you to install the following python packages.

     pip install playsound pytimedinput

+Download all the files.
+Then via the terminal situate yourself in the folder where you have the python files.
+From there run the mqrd.py file.

+    python mqrd.py

+To check log files just go to the same folder where all your files are.